 7 Steps For (Nearly) Effortless Wealth-Building

-Following last week’s article Why Aren’t You Rich?, several people reached and said they wished there was a step-by-step guide that explains how to put my advice into action.
+Following last week’s article Why Aren’t You Rich?, several people reached out and said they wished there was a step-by-step guide that explains how to put my advice into action.
 I realize there are a lot of novice investors out there who could use a little help, so today I will provide you with a blueprint for easily building wealth over time.

 What I will describe is simple.
 Once you get this set up, you don’t really have to do anything else.
 If you later decide to become a more active investor, there are certainly more techniques to help boost your wealth.
 That’s what the columnists here at Investing Daily are all about.
 But if you want to put in the minimum amount of effort and just sit back and automatically grow your wealth, here’s what you need to.